viswanathgs/ml-zettelkasten/papers-speech.md

 - **Lineage**: <https://chatgpt.com/share/68af5b20-4658-8005-9c83-8ee9afe52c2d>
   - **(1) SoundStream**: Foundational codec for discrete tokenization detokenization of audio.
   - **(2) AudioLM**: Train autoregressive generative LM over discrete audio tokens.
-  - **(3) SoundStorm**: Efficiency improvement over the slow autoregressive decoding process of AudioLM.
+  - **(3) SoundStorm**: Efficiency improvement over the slow sequential acoustic token decoding process of AudioLM via a parallel decoding process inspired by MaskGIT [[papers-vision.md]].
   - **(4) AudioPaLM**: Merges AudioLM (speech-only LM) with PaLM-2 (text-only LM) by unifying the audio and text vocabularies into a single multimodal vocabulary.
 Allows for training a single model in both directions, arbitrary interleaving of speech and text, and enables a single model to do ASR, TTS, speech-to-speech translation, etc.

 ## [2023] MusicGen: Simple and Controllable Music Generation